jakatz87/Cryptocurrencies/README.md

 #  Cryptocurrencies

 ## Overview
-I used unsupervised machine learning with principal component analysis and K Means to classify various cryptocurrencies and display the clustered results.
+I used unsupervised machine learning with Principal Component Analysis and K Means to classify various cryptocurrencies and display the clustered results.

 ## Resources
 - Crypto_data.csv